plone/volto/docs/source/upgrade-guide/index.md

 differently.
 To learn more about the seamless mode read: [Seamless mode](/deploying/seamless-mode) and [zero configuration builds](/configuration/zero-config-builds)

+## Refactored Listing block using schemas and ObjectWidget

+Listing block has been heavily refactored using schema forms and using `BlockDataForm` and other of the new internal artifacts to leverage blocks variations and extensions and simplify it.
+Also, the "More..." link now it's opt-in, instead of always-in.
+If your projects rely on it, you should set the block setting `config.blocks.blocksConfig.listing.showLinkMore` to `true`.

+The advantage of this is that now you can use the `QuerystringWidget` with schema based data forms in a reusable way in your custom blocks.
+See the Listing block code for further references.

 ## Control panel icons are now SVG based instead of font based

 It was long due, the control panel overview route `/controlpanel` now is using SVG icons